-Authors: Dr Elise Ouedraogo, Dermatology Registrar, University Paris VI, Paris, France, Prof Pierre Couppie, Dermatologist, University Antilles-Guyane, French Guiana.
-DermNet NZ Editor in Chief, A/Prof Amanda Oakley, Dermatologist, Waikato Hospital, Hamilton, New Zealand.
+Authors: Dr Elise Ouedraogo, Dermatology Registrar, University Paris VI, Paris, France; Prof Pierre Couppie, Dermatologist, University of the Antilles and Guyane, Cayenne, French Guiana.
+DermNet NZ Editor in Chief: Adjunct A/Prof Amanda Oakley, Dermatologist, Hamilton, New Zealand.
 Copy edited by Maria McGivern/Gus Mitchell.
 March 2017.

 The type 1 lepra reaction is a delayed type of hypersensitivity to M. leprae antigens.
 It is also called a lepra 1 reaction.

 The lepra 1 reaction is unpredictable.
-It occurs in patients with borderline disease, ie, the transition between tuberculoid leprosy (TTL) and lepromatous lepromatous leprosy (LLL).
+It occurs in patients with borderline disease; that is, the transition between tuberculoid leprosy and lepromatous leprosy.

 The classification of borderline leprosy includes:

-Type 1 lepra reactions typically affect skin and nerves, and there are no systemic symptoms.
+Type 1 lepra reactions typically affect the skin and nerves, and there are no systemic symptoms.
 The reaction is classified as mild or severe.

 A mild type 1 lepra reaction is characterised by few inflamed plaques and no nerve impairment.
 A severe type 1 lepra reaction is characterised by many inflamed plaques and nerve impairment.

 A type 1 lepra reaction is clinically suspected in a patient with borderline leprosy that develops symptoms within a few months of starting treatment.

 There are no routine laboratory tests.
 Skin biopsy may reveal:

-There is no increase of polymorphonuclear neutrophils in blood count or change in C-reactive protein (CRP) levels.
-Type 1 lepra reactions have been associated with elevated level of serum chemokine 10.
+There is no increase of polymorphonuclear neutrophils in the patient's blood count or a change in C-reactive protein (CRP) levels.
+Type 1 lepra reactions have been associated with elevated levels of serum chemokine 10.

 A mild lepra 1 reaction requires supportive care.
 This involves:

-A severe lepra 1 reaction with nerve impairment requires prompt treatment.
+A severe type 1 lepra reaction with nerve impairment requires prompt treatment.

 The natural course of an untreated type 1 lepra reaction is for it to persist for several months.

 A type 2 lepra reaction is characterised by an acute immune complex vasculitis affecting the skin and other organs.
-It is also called lepra 2 reaction, and is poorly understood.
-It is also called erythema nodosum leprosum.
+It is poorly understood.
+It is also called lepra 2 reaction or erythema nodosum leprosum.

 The type 2 lepra reaction occurs in patients with:

 Type 2 lepra reaction is commonly associated with:

-The clinical features of lepra 2 reactions depend on severity and which organs are affected.
+The clinical features of lepra 2 reactions depend on its severity and which organs are affected.